Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: On the accuracy of ``the solution''

-Figure~\ref{fig:conv3c} shows how the field solution $U(r)$ of~(\ref{eq:UofR}) converges with mesh refinement at a point $r=(0.4,0.1)$ inside the contour $\Gamma$ of~(\ref{eq:gamma}).
-We see that the accuracy in $U(r)$, typically, is one digit better than the accuracy of the dipole moment $q$ of~(\ref{eq:q}).
-One can therefore say that measuring the field error at a point some distance away from the corner is more forgiving than measuring the dipole moment error.
-It is possible to construct examples where the difference in accuracy between field solutions and moments of layer densities are more pronounced and this raises the question of how accuracy best should be measured in the context of solving integral equations.
-We do not have a definite answer, but think that higher moments of layer densities give more fair estimates of overall accuracy than do field solutions at points some distance away from the boundary.
-See, further, Appendix E.
+see~\cite[Section 2.1]{Hels08b}.
+The right image of Figure~\ref{fig:conv3c} shows how $U(r)$ converges with mesh refinement at a point $r=(0.4,0.1)$ inside the contour $\Gamma$.
+We see that the accuracy in $U(r)$ is slightly better than the accuracy of the dipole moment $q$ of~(\ref{eq:q}).
+One can say that measuring the field error at a point some distance away from the corner is more forgiving than measuring the dipole moment error.
+It is possible to construct examples where the difference in accuracy between field solutions and moments of layer densities are more pronounced and this raises the question of how the accuracy of integral equation solvers best should be measured.